 It’s that time of year again!
 Pumpkin Spice Lattes, warm sweaters (at least up here in the north!) and time to bring out the fall decor…or make some!
 I have a quick and easy fabric pumpkins tutorial for you – your kids can even help with this one!

 I have so many scraps of fabric that I love, but can’t really see a way to use them on clothing items.
 You know the ones; you bought them years ago, and now they really aren’t your style?
 Those ones!
-I grabbed an assortment of fall-ish coloured prints that coordinated.
-You don’t have to be too matchy – even a variety of whites or textures would work here!
+I grabbed an assortment of fall-ish colored fabrics that coordinated.
+You don’t have to be too matchy – even a variety of whites or textures would work for these pumpkins!

-- something to stuff these with – I used this white felt-like stuff that I have loads of, or you can use regular polyfil.
+- something to stuff the pumpkins with – I used this white felt-like stuff that I have loads of, or you can use regular polyfil.

 - long darning needle

 - matching or contrasting embroidery thread